 For further information on course content and modules please refer to the NILE site.

-Per module you should expect to spend between 10/20 hours per week engaging with online activities and study through NILE as well as self-directed study time.
-Typical time to completion is 30 months.
+You should expect to spend between 10/20 hours per week on each module, engaging with online activities and study through NILE as well as self-directed study time.

-A variety of individual and group based assessments are used, these include research papers, essays, business reports, case studies and portfolios, as well as a dissertation
+This course uses a variety of individual and group-based assessments including research papers, essays, business reports, case studies and portfolios, as well as a dissertation.

 How to apply

 For application information please see our how to apply page.

 We look for a minimum of a 2:2 grade in a relevant undergraduate degree or equivalent qualification.

 Fees quoted relate to study in the Academic Year 17/18 only and may be subject to inflationary increases in future years.

 |Distance Learning:||£2,760 Year 1 (80 Credits) £3,450 Year 2 (100 Credits)|

 Students starting a postgraduate Master’s course in 2017/18 either full-time or part-time* may be able to apply for a postgraduate loan of up to £10,250 through Student Finance England.